Mikejo5000/vsts-docs-pr/docs/pipelines/agents/agents.md

 ### Alternate
 Connect to TFS using Basic authentication.
-To use this method you'll first need to [configure HTTPS on TFS](../../organizations/security/websitesettings.md).
+To use this method you must first [configure HTTPS on TFS](../../organizations/security/websitesettings.md).

-To use this method of authentication, you must first configure your TFS server.
+To use this method of authentication, you must configure your TFS server as follows:

 1. Log on to the machine where you are running TFS.

 1. Configure basic authentication.
-See https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md.
+See [Using tfx against Team Foundation Server 2015 using Basic Authentication](https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md).

 ::: moniker-end